sbt/sbt-jacoco/src/paradox/integration-tests.md

 cover your unit tests the two coverage reports will get merged into a single report showing you the full coverage.

-## Combining Unit and Integration Test Results

----

 @@@ warning

-_sbt-jacoco_ adds settings to the `IntegrationTest` configuration which get overwritten if
+The `JacocoItPlugin` adds settings to the `IntegrationTest` configuration which get overwritten if you have the following in your build:

-If you have

 ```scala
 configs(IntegrationTest)
 Defaults.itSettings
 ```

+These get added automatically by the `JacocoItPlugin` in a way that they don't overwrite the extra settings.
 @@@

-For integration testing enable the the plugin using:

-enablePlugins(JacocoItPlugin)
-You will also need to remove the following lines from your config if you have them:

-configs(IntegrationTest)
-Defaults.itSettings
-(this is due to a limitation in SBT where it's difficult for plugins to configure themselves for integration tests).

-Once you have enabled the integration test plugin you will be able to cover the integration tests using sbt it:jacoco.
-Unit and integration tests will get merged automatically leaving you with the following reports:

-target/scala-2.10/jacoco/report/test/html/index.html
-target/scala-2.10/jacoco/report/it/html/index.html
-target/scala-2.10/jacoco/report/merged/html/index.html